transcelerate/ddf-home/community.md

 ## DDF Community Values

-The DDF Community values provide the foundation for the success of the DDF initative.
+The DDF Community values provide the foundation for the success of the DDF initiative.

 - **Community first**
-  - We're here to work together publicly for the common goal of progressing interoperatbility across the R&D ecosystem.
+  - We're here to work together publicly for the common goal of progressing interoperability across the R&D ecosystem.

 - **Be inclusive**
   - Being a part of this community is a privilege, not a right.
 Be respectful of all viewpoints and learn from each other